Divers search for bodies in fuselage of crashed AirAsia jet

-PANGKALAN BUN, Indonesia Indonesian navy divers searched for bodies on Thursday in the fuselage of an AirAsia (AIRA.KL) airliner that crashed into the sea more than two weeks ago, killing all 162 people on board.
+PANGKALAN BUN, Indonesia Jan 15 Indonesian navy divers searched for bodies on Thursday in the fuselage of an AirAsia airliner that crashed into the sea more than two weeks ago, killing all 162 people on board.

 A military vessel found the fuselage on Wednesday, about 3 km (2 miles) from where the tail of the aircraft was hauled up from the bottom of the Java Sea last weekend.